 Categories

 John Peacock, Buddhism Before the Theravada Part 3, 2011–09–03

 This talk was made available by Audio Dharma; the talk is available here: Buddhism Before the Theravada Part 3.
 If you’d like to explore further, we’ve produced a podcast episode about this talk (Episode 4, if you’re already subscribed).
 I’d love to hear what you think!
-One more thing… a friend of mine said that […]
+I created a mindmap while listening to this talk: […]

+Categories